 The best of Hannant’s IDM and ambient techno – most which appeared between 1993-95 – remains among the very finest of the whole Artificial Intelligence–era of British electronic music.
 This was British techno in its earliest form: the atmospheric, cerebral, Detroit-inspired sounds of labels like Warp Records and a quite enormous number of artists.
 Random name check: Black Dog, 7th Plain, Aphex Twin, Autechre, Speedy J and Global Communication.

 The intelligent dance music (IDM) tag the music was saddled with was appalling, really.
-Dance music scribe Simon Reynolds says this instant signpost for snobbery was first coined in 1993 in an online mailing list that was mostly populated by fans of electronica savant Aphex Twin.
+An instant signpost for snobbery.
+Dance music scribe Simon Reynolds says it was first coined in 1993 in an online mailing list that was mostly populated by fans of electronica savant Aphex Twin.
 But unlike the actually quite useful tag of electronic listening music (ELM) – coined around the same time – the IDM tag has stuck.
 Everyone seems to know what it means these days, so I’ll continue using it – reluctantly.

 Independent label GPR (General Production Recordings) was where Hannant’s early recordings had their home.
 GPR released some of the era’s outstanding ambient tech and IDM including music by Hannant, Luke Slater (as The 7th Plain), The Black Dog, Plaid and The Sunkings.
 It was a short-lived venture that’s beloved by collectors and fans but far less so by some of the artists, as we shall see.
 It’s often overlooked in British techno and electronica histories in favour of more enduring labels like the Sheffield-based Warp Records.
 It was the latter which really crystallised the idea of listening techno with its two popular and highly influential Artificial Intelligence compilations from 1992 and 1994, the second of which included two contributions from Beaumont Hannant.